BBaysinger/bb-portfolio/deploy/DEPLOYMENT.md

 Note on Nginx config changes:

 - Nginx on the EC2 host is now managed outside of user_data to avoid drift and size limits.
-You can sync `/etc/nginx/conf.d/bb-portfolio.conf` either via the deploy orchestrator or via the helper script below.
+You can sync `/etc/nginx/conf.d/bb-portfolio.conf` either via the deployment runner or via the helper script below.
 - To propagate reverse-proxy updates from this repo (e.g., admin assets under `/admin/_next`):
   1. Quick sync (recommended):
      - Use the helper script to push the vhost config template in this repo to the server and reload Nginx.